 - Schedule an appointment while on vacation or visiting friends and family.

 - Floss once a day

-- While bi-annual dental visits may be an inconvenience for you, it is important to see a dentist immediately if there is an emergency.
+- While bi-annual dental visits may be an inconvenience for you, it’s important to see a dentist immediately if there’s an emergency.
 If you don’t, the problem could only get worse and end up costing a lot more.